The Origin of Columbus Day

 To many second and third generation Italian Americans, creating a “holiday” would be an opportunity to provide a fresh assessment as to the contributions of the Italian Americans.
 They overcame discrimination, bigotry, and unfairness and proved loyal and valuable to the American fabric.

-Celebrating the ‘contributions of immigrants’ is NOT an exclusive American Holiday experience…This day is actually celebrated in many other countries as well.
+Celebrating the ‘contributions of immigrants’ is NOT an exclusive American Holiday experience…This day is actually celebrated in many other countries.

 It is held to cherish the blending of cultures and a celebration of diversity of people’s when East met West, and the old world mixed with the new world.